 In The Design Inference: Eliminating Chance Through Small Probabilities (Cambridge University Press, 1998), the first book on intelligent design published by a major university press, he analyzed the connections linking chance, probability, and intelligent causation.

 In 2000, he founded the first intelligent design think-tank at a research university, Baylor’s Michael Polanyi Center.
-As a design theorist, he lectured widely on intelligent design, appearing on numerous radio and television programs, including ABC’s Nightline and Jon Stewart’s The Daily Show.
+As a design theorist, he has lectured widely on intelligent design, appearing on numerous radio and television programs, including ABC’s Nightline and Jon Stewart’s The Daily Show.

 William (“Bill”) Dembski Interview